Academic

 N2 Network of Networks

-KxM Research to Impact Foundations Course is a self-paced, online course designed for members of the ÑÇÖÞÌìÌà community — including faculty, post-doctoral fellows, graduate students, and researchers — whose research aims to create social impact through informing practice and policy and/or expanding public conversation.
+KxM Research to Impact Foundations Course is a self-paced, online course designed for members of the ÑÇÖÞÌìÌà community — including faculty, postdoctoral fellows, graduate students, and researchers — whose research aims to create social impact through informing practice and policy and/or expanding public conversation.

 Learn more and enroll here: